Table of Contents

 Chemical composition of Plant

-Various parts of plant contains following:
+Various parts of the plant contains following:

 Glucans, organic acids, saponin, aminoacids, alkaloids.